-QUESTION: What was your reaction to the sudden death of President Roosevelt and what affect do you think Rossevelt and what affect do you think it will have in postwar peace planning?
+QUESTION: What was your reaction to the sudden death of President Roosevelt and what affect do you think it will have in postwar peace planning?

 Pfc.
-Felix Cilmartin from New York City.
+Felix Gilmartin from New York

+City.
 Co.
 L rifleman.

-"There isn't any doubt that the president's death was the soddeat pour news to take and at first difficult to believe.
-But we've nothing to worry Postwar plans have already been set up as a whole.
-It's just a matter now of working them out.
-We've had a lot of confidence in President Roosevelt.
-And if world leaders sincerely believe in him they'll continue to follow his ideas even though he's no longer with us.
+"There isn't

+any doubt that

+the president's

+death was the

+saddest news we've heard.
+He gave his life for our country just like any GI.
+It's really too bad that he wasn't able to see this thing through to the end.
+But I guess we're lucky he went this far with that great strain upon him.
 He's led us to inevitable victory and I'm sure if our leaders follow the groundwork he's laid for postwar peace the U. S. won't come out in the short end.
 Any program he's planned, is fair to the world.
 All we've got do is follow it."

 SlSgt.
-Edward Harmer of Philadelphia, Co., B. platoon guide.
+Edward Harmer of Philadelphia, Co..
+B. platoon guide.